Destination Connection Options

 ) to allow access to your VPC endpoint service.TIP: To learn how to safelist the Fivetran account ID, see AWS' documentation.

-Send the following details to your Fivetran account manager and we will complete the setup:
+Open a Fivetran support ticket with the following details and we will complete the setup:

 - Service name (VPCe) (for example,